view project

 To align with the new brand identity, we revamped our color palette by incorporating the new brand colors.
 The shades of the primary brand blue are applied to fundamental elements like text, backgrounds, strokes, and cards.
 Meanwhile, the shades of the vibrant blue are reserved for actionable and decorative elements like buttons, icons, and illustrations.

-Given that our platform is information-heavy, legibility is crucial.
-Hence, we revisited our font choices, optimizing their size, leading, and tracking for improved legibility.
+Given that our platform is information-dense, ensuring legibility is crucial.
+Hence, we revisited our font choices, simplified our font hierarchy, optimized their size, leading, and tracking for improved legibility.
 Additionally, we introduced a shadow and spacing system to reinforce the information hierarchy and ensure a clear and organized display of information.

 Step ❷ Base Components: The cornerstone of usability